spiffe/spire-tutorials/k8s/envoy-x509/README.md

 When you are finished running this tutorial, you can use the following script to remove all the resources used for configuring Envoy to perform X.509 authentication on workload's behalf.
 This command will remove:
    * - All resources created for the SPIRE - Envoy X.509 integration tutorial.
-   * - All deployments and configurations for the SPIRE agent, SPIRE server, and namespace.
+   * - All deployments and configurations for the SPIRE Agent, SPIRE Server, and namespace.

 ```console
    $ bash scripts/clean-env.sh